summarizing and graphing data in spss#

 the statistics viewer window, with a table showing descriptive statistics according to month.

-Note that because we have set labels for the Month variable, each table has the category label displayed above it, instead of just the numerical value.
+Because we have set Labels for the Month variable, each section of the table has the category label displayed with it, instead of just the numerical value.

 the statistics viewer window, with the label for monthly descriptives changed.